 The Library will:

-- deliver the information needs of the University’s national and international community to support and respond to teaching, learning and research, and to maximise the effective use of that information.
+- fulfil the information needs of the University’s national and international community to support and respond to teaching, learning and research, and to maximise the effective use of that information

 Selection of information resources